-Rule Compliance Status Company's Action C.2.2 Policy and methodology for communication with shareholders √ The Company will focus on open communication and fair disclosure, with emphasis on the integrity, timeliness and relevance of the information provided.
-The Company will ensure information is communicated accurately and in such a way as to avoid the creation or continuation of a false market.
-C.2.3 Implementation of the policy and methodology for communication with shareholders √ The Company adopts a two way communication policy with shareholders.
-At the Annual General Meeting, the Company openly welcomes any suggestions from the shareholders and shareholders may elect to receive the Annual Report in printed form.
-The Board of Directors is prepared to provide comprehensive explanations for queries of shareholders.
-C.2.4/ C.2.6 Contact person in relation to shareholders' matters V Shareholders may, at any time, direct questions, request for publicly available information and provide comments and suggestions to Directors or Management of the Company.
+Rule ule Company's Action C.1.1 Notice of Annual General Meeting to be sent to shareholders with other papers as per the statute ~ Notice of the AGM and related documents are sent to shareholders along with the Annual Report within the specified period.
+The contents of this Annual Report will enable existing and prospective stakeholders to make better informed decisions in their dealings with the Company.
+C.1.2 Separate resolution to be proposed for each item √ Complied with.
+C.1.3 Counting of proxy votes ✓ Complied with.
+C.1.4 Heads of Board sub-committees to be available to answer queries √ All the Non-Executive Directors who are the heads of Board sub committees are available to answer queries.
+C.1.5 Summary of procedures governing voting at General meetings to be informed √ Complied with.
+C.2 Communication with shareholders C.2.1 C.2.2 Implementation of the policy and methodology for communication with shareholders ✓ The Company adopts a two way communication policy with shareholders.
+At the Annual General C.2.3 Meeting, the Company openly welcomes any suggestions from the shareholders and shareholders may elect to receive the Annua Report in printed form.
+The Board of Directors is prepared to provide comprehensive explanations fo queries of shareholders.
+C.2.4/ C.2.6 Contact person in relation to shareholders' matters ~ Shareholders may, at any time, direct questions, request for publicly available information and provide comments and suggestions to Directors or Management of the Company.
 Such questions, requests and comments should be addressed to the Company Secretary.
-C.2.5 Process to make all Directors aware of major issues and concerns of shareholders √ The Company Secretary shall maintain a record of all correspondence received and will deliver as soon as practicable such correspondence to the Board or individual Director/s as applicable.
+C.2.5 C.2.5 Process to make all Directors aware of major issues and concerns of shareholders The Company Secretary shall maintain a record of all correspondence received and will deliver as soon as practicable such correspondence to the Board or individual Director/s as applicable.
 The Board or individual Director/s, as applicable, will generate an appropriate response to all validly received shareholder correspondence and will direct the Company Secretary to send the response to the particular shareholder.
 C.2.7 The process of responding to shareholder matters √ Please refer the comment for C.2.5 above.
-C.3 Major and Material Transactions C.3.1/ C.3.2 Disclosure of major transactions to the shareholders and rules and regulation of securities exchange commission and by the CES V There have been no transactions during the year under review which fall within the definition of major transaction as set out in the companies Act No. 07 of 2007.
+C.3 Major and Material Transactions C.3.1/ C.3.2 Disclosure of major transactions to the shareholders and rules and regulation of securities exchange commission and by the CES ✓ There have been no transactions during the year under review which fall within the definition of major transaction as set out in the companies Act No. 07 of 2007.